 - Stronger capacity of BSOs

 - Partnerships to advance a stronger and more connected small business field of practice

-At three information sessions, Community Impact staff will discuss the funding opportunity in detail and answer any questions from grant applicants:
+At three information sessions in June, the Trust’s Community Impact staff discussed the funding opportunity in detail and answered questions from grant applicants.